haskellcamargo/because-we-can/README.md

 - [Iodine GBA](https://github.com/taisel/IodineGBA) - A GameBoy Advance emulator written in JavaScript and HTML5.
 They didn't...

-### Pyhton
+### Python

-- [Pyhell](https://github.com/dsvictor94/pyhell) - An importer which enables the python to import any Haskell module and use them like a regular python module.
+- [Pyhell](https://github.com/dsvictor94/pyhell) - An importer which enables the Python to import any Haskell module and use them like a regular python module.